CExA-project/dynk/README.md

 }
 ```

-With this approach, we have two lambdas: one, templated for the execution space and memory space, that contains the parallel block and the data management, and the other which is a classic Kokkos lambda.
+With this approach, we have two lambdas: one, templated for the execution space and the memory space, that contains the parallel block and the data management, and the other which is a classic Kokkos lambda.
-Note that templated lambdas are only available with C++20.
+Note that templated lambdas are only available from C++20.
 By default, the CMake configuration sets the language standard accordingly, this can be disabled with the CMake option `DYNK_ENABLE_CXX20_FEATURES`.

 `dynk::wrap` would create two versions of the passed templated lambda: one for the device (with default execution space and default execution space's default memory space), and one for the host (with default host executions space and default host execution space's default memory space).
 Depending on the passed Boolean `isExecutedOnDevice`, the former or the later would be executed.

+Note that we use custom functions to handle the dual views, `dynk::getSyncedView` to get the appropriate view (and to synchronize it beforehand if needed), and `dynk::setModified` to mark the view as modified, if necessary.
+This is completely equivalent with calling the corresponding DualView methods directly (the layer approach uses a different signature of the functions, so they are available for the wrapper approach for consistency).
+Note that if the view does not need to be synchronized, calling `dynk::getView` is enough.

 The advantage of this approach is its small impact at build time (lightweight library), and the fact that it lets the user do Kokkos code using regular Kokkos functions.
 When the dynamic approach is not desired anymore in the user's code, it would be pretty easy to get rid of the library and obtain a plain Kokkos code.
-On the other hand, the disadvantage is the C++20 requirement and its lack of support for one compiler.
+On the other hand, the disadvantage is the C++20 requirement and the fact that it is not supported by NVCC, as we discuss below.

-This approach works with Clang, ROCm and the Intel LLVM compiler.
+For GPU, this approach works with Clang (for Cuda), ROCm and the Intel LLVM compilers.
-However, this does not work with NVCC, as of Cuda 12.5: is not possible to define an extended lambda (i.e. a lambda with attributes `__host__ __device__`) within a generic lambda (i.e. a templated lambda) with this compiler.
+However, it does not work with NVCC, as of Cuda 12.8: it is not possible to define an extended lambda (i.e. a lambda with attributes `__host__ __device__`) within a generic lambda (i.e. a templated lambda) with this compiler.
 By default, the CMake configuration allows to build test cases using this feature, this can be disabled with the CMake option `DYNK_ENABLE_EXTENDED_LAMBDA_IN_GENERIC_LAMBDA`.

 To make the code work with all compilers, we propose a derived approach.